haskell-perf/graphs/README.md

 ## Results
 Current results of `cabal bench time` and `cabal bench space` can be found here: https://travis-ci.org/haskell-perf/graphs

+Results on bigger graphs and with more beautiful output can be found here: https://github.com/haskell-perf/graphs/tree/master/results

 ## Usage

 ### Time